Kolkir/mlcpp/classification_dlib/README.md

         samples[i] = normalizer(samples[i]);
     }
     ```
-    Also there exists a combined with PCA normalizer type in Dlib, it allows to reduce data dimensions too.
+    Also there exists normalizer type combined with PCA method in Dlib, it allows to reduce data dimensions too.
     ```cpp
     using svm_normalizer_type = dlib::vector_normalizer_pca<Matrix>;
     svm_normalizer_type normalizer;
     normalizer.train(samples, 0.9); // configure how much dimensions will be left after PCA
     ```
-    Next I defined a function, that will do the cross-validation and return a number indicating how good a particular setting of gamma, c1, and c2 is.
+    Next I defined a function, that will do the Cross-Validation and return a number indicating how good a particular settings of gamma, c1, and c2 are.
     ```cpp
     auto cross_validation_score = [&](const DType gamma, const DType c1,
                                     const DType c2) {